abriqqi.com

 Let’s start with what you already know.

-This is the first and most important feature of reflexive verbs.
+This is the first and the most important feature of reflexive verbs.
 This is what they appeared for.

 Laura mira a Ricardo — Laura looks at Ricardo